What Is Apraxia?

 With apraxia of speech a person finds it difficult or impossible to move their mouth and tongue to speak.
 This happens, even though the person has the desire to speak and the mouth and tongue muscles are physically able to form words.

 Are There Different Types of Apraxia of Speech?

-There are two forms of apraxia of speech -- acquired apraxia and developmental apraxia.
+There are two forms of apraxia of speech -- acquired apraxia and childhood apraxia of speech.
 Acquired apraxia can occur in people of all ages.
 Typically, though, it is found in adults.
 This condition causes people to lose the speech-making abilities they once possessed.

-Developmental apraxia of speech is also known as childhood apraxia of speech.
+Childhood apraxia of speech is a motor speech disorder.
 This condition is present from birth, and it affects a child's ability to form sounds and words.
 Children with speech apraxia often have far greater abilities to understand speech than to express themselves with spoken words.

 What Is the Difference Between Apraxia of Speech and Aphasia?

 Apraxia is sometimes confused with aphasia, another communication disorder.
 That confusion can be complicated by the fact that the two conditions can occur together.

 People with apraxia and aphasia might both have difficulty expressing themselves with words.
 There are, though, distinct differences between the two.
 Aphasia describes a problem in a person's ability to understand or use words in and of themselves.
 This may make it hard for someone with the condition to speak, read, or write.
 But apraxia does not describe a problem with language comprehension.
 Apraxia refers to the difficulty someone has initiating and performing the movements needed to make speech.
 This difficulty arises despite the fact that there is no weakness in the necessary muscles.